LovelyShades/Python-Projects/README.md

-﻿# My current Python Projects from easiest to hardest
+﻿# My current Python Projects from easiest to hardest test